 St. John Fisher University as an Enterprise

-As a distinguished institution, know as Rochester’s University, Fisher contributes to the economic vitality of Monroe County, the Rochester area and New York state in several ways: as a major employer; a buyer of goods and services from businesses located in Monroe County, the Rochester area and elsewhere in New York; and as a sponsor of construction projects.
+As a distinguished institution, known as Rochester’s University, Fisher contributes to the economic vitality of Monroe County, the Rochester area and New York state in several ways: as a major employer; a buyer of goods and services from businesses located in Monroe County, the Rochester area and elsewhere in New York; and as a sponsor of construction projects.
 This part of the report assesses Fisher’s impact as an enterprise, including the economic impact of off-campus spending by Fisher students and by visitors to Fisher.
 It also assesses Fisher’s impact on New York state and local government revenues.

 Employment at Fisher